 The old saying “It takes money to make money” does apply here.
 Depending upon the condition of your home, you can invest as little as $1500 to ensure that your home is going to be ready for the market.
 I am going to start off with some of the most common areas of your home that a buyer will be concerned about.

 Let’s start with potential health hazards that may be lurking in your home.
 Has your home ever been tested for Radon Gas?
 A current radon test of your home will help the selling process tremendously.
 The Radon test will take about 2-4 days to complete, and there is nothing strenuous that you have to do.
 Simply put the tester in the desired location and do not disturb it.
 The State of Missouri if providing FREE radon test kits to all homeowners.
-You can get a radon test kit free thanks from the State of Missouri.
-Simply fill out the information listed on a page and you should receive a radon test kit in about 10 days.
+You can get your free test kit by following the link and filling out the information listed on a page.
+You should receive your radon test kit in about 10 business days.
 Radon gas is the 2nd leading cause of lung cancer after smoking.
 If your radon gas levels are above the acceptable levels, you will have the time to perform proper mitigation.
 And also, by performing this test, you will be helping your family.
 You won’t know if you don’t do the testing.

 For those in rural areas that are currently on their own septic systems, a septic inspection and service is a must do.
 The service will empty the septic tank and prepare for it for new homeowners.
-The inspection of your system will of course ensure it is in proper working order.
-Currently, the price to replace a failing septic systems is well over $10,000.
-The costs of a service and inspection are probably around $500 to $600.
+The inspection of your system will, of course, ensure it is in proper working order.
+Currently, the price to replace a failing septic system is well over $10,000.
+The costs of a service and inspection are probably around $300 to $400.
 Prices will depend upon your location.
-As you can see though, the $600 spent could save you thousands in the long run.
+As you can see though, the $300 spent could save you thousands in the long run.

 Next week, we will get into the bones of your home.